 Our school follows a ‘Values Education’ through our worship times and reflections in class.
 As part of these times together and in class PSHE we also look at wider issues which dovetail with the Governments PREVENT and British Values agenda.
 In Key Stage Two there is regular opportunity to discuss current events and how our values can be used to support those in need.

 Our School Values

-We recently decided to choose and adopt our School Values.
+In 2016 we chose and adopted our School Values.
 As a Church of England Primary School, we selected Christian values that we wished to adopt as unique to ourselves.